Franklin89/Blog/input/posts/implementing-a-custom-iticketstore-for-asp-net-core-identity-update.md

 Title: Update - Implementing a custom ITicketStore for ASP.NET Core Identity
 Lead: This adds the ability for a user to remotely log out from his sessions or invalidate any session server side
-Published: 2/26/2019 10:15
+Published: 2/28/2019 11:00
 Tags:
     - ASP.NET Core 2.2
     - Authentication
     - ASP.NET Core Identity
 ---

-// TODO: Change from `We` to `I`

-After my last [blog post](https://ml-software.ch/posts/implementing-a-custom-iticketstore-for-asp-net-core-identity) about implementing a custom `ITicketStore` to handle remote logout, I got some interesting input from friends on how we could implement the missing pieces we still had at the end of my last post.
+After my last [blog post](https://ml-software.ch/posts/implementing-a-custom-iticketstore-for-asp-net-core-identity) about implementing a custom `ITicketStore` to handle remote logout, I got some interesting input from friends on how I could implement the missing pieces I had at the end of my last post.

-I still wanted to add some more metadata to an `AuthenticationTicket` like the browser or operating the system associated with the session.
+I wanted to add some more metadata to an `AuthenticationTicket` like the browser or operating the system associated with the session.
 While writing the MVP it was unsure what the best way was to actually get that data.

-So what I ended up implementing instead of passing in the `DbContextOptionsBuilder` to the `CustomTicketStore`, I passed in the `IServiceCollection` while configuring the application cookie.
+What I ended up implementing: instead of passing in the `DbContextOptionsBuilder` to the `CustomTicketStore`, I passed in the `IServiceCollection` while configuring the application cookie.
 Inside of the `CustomTicketStore` I build the service provider and create a scope on which we can get the required services.
 It is possible to get an instance of the `IHttpContextAccessor` which allows access to the current `HttpContext`.
 From this we can get all sorts of metadata and associate them with the `AuthenticationTicket`.
 In the implementation below I get the remote IP address and the User-Agent header from the `HttpContext`.
 By using a NuGet package called `UAParser` it makes it simple to parse the information that interests us from the User-Agent header like: browser, browser version and operating system.
 With the remote IP address we could now do a GeoLocation lookup and also display that information to the user.

 ## Updated CustomTicketStore